 - You know you only want coverage for a set period of time.
 If you know you will not want life insurance coverage after you pay off your mortgage or send your kids to college, then term life insurance may make sense for you.

 - You're a young and healthy new parent: Life insurance is typically cheaper the younger and healthier you are, so purchasing a policy now could save you money in the long run.

 - You have an alternative retirement and inheritance plan in place.
 If you are younger and plan to invest in your retirement and inheritance during your working years, you may not need life insurance in place after the policy term has ended.
 Working with a licensed financial professional may help you figure out how to best allocate your money based on your financial goals.

 Permanent life insurance

-Permanent life insurance offers coverage that exists until the name insured dies, no matter the age (under most circumstances).
-There are several different types of permanent life insurance, including universal life (which can include market-influenced variable values), final expense life (which provides coverage exclusively for burial expenses), and whole life.
-On top of the actual death benefit, a whole life policy can accumulate cash value from premium payments that can be withdrawn or loaned to the insured.
+Permanent life insurance offers coverage until the name insured dies, given that the terms of the policy are met and premiums are paid.
+There are several different types of permanent life insurance, including universal life, final expense life and whole life.
+On top of the death benefit, a whole life policy can accumulate cash value from premium payments that may be withdrawn or loaned to the insured.
 Additionally, once a policy is purchased, your rate is locked in for the policy’s life.
-However, because this policy is almost guaranteed to pay out, it is usually more expensive.
+However, because this policy is designed to provide a payout as long as premiums are paid, it is usually more expensive.

 When whole life might be a good option for you: